chansonbark/ejected_sailthru_demo/ios/Pods/Target Support Files/Pods-Demo/Pods-Demo-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Carnival

+Please refer to our privacy policy and terms of service at http://carnival.io

 ## DoubleConversion

 Copyright 2006-2011, the V8 project authors.
 All rights reserved.